tonghuikang/sutd-term4/TAE/R-cheatsheet.md

 This is a one-document reference of the use of R commands.

-Todo - collate all common procedures - train-test split, confusion matrix, ROC
+Todo - collate all common procedures - train-test split, confusion matrix and sensitivity-specificity, ROC

 ## Pre-flight checklist
 Make sure you can import these libraries in R notebook.